LukeWeller7/CICD/README.md

 - Jenkins is an open source automation server.
 - Java-based program working with Windows, macOS, & Linux.

+### Why use Jenkins?

+- Open-Source
+- Easy-to-use
+- AWS, netflix, HMRC, Home Offic, NASA, use it.
+Even though they can afford any software, they go with Jenkins which is free (Key point - Open-Source)

 ### What are the Stages to Jenkins?

 1. Create a Jenkins Job